AppDaemon/appdaemon/docs/APIREFERENCE.rst

 Parameters
 ^^^^^^^^^^

-function
+callback
 ''''''''

-The function to be called when the event is fired.
+Function to be invoked when the requested state change occurs.
+It must conform to the standard Event Callback format documented `Here <APPGUIDE.html#about-event-callbacks>`__.

 event
 '''''